awmartin/blog/content/post/gobonniego_results.md

 vs. 3634), with almost identical throughput numbers.
 Save your money if you need the storage but not the IOPS.

+AWS's write throughput consistently outperforms its read throughput, which may indicate their storage backend uses write-caching.

 Never one to be intimidated by complexity, AWS has a [baroque](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html#IOcredit) credit system for its gp2's performance which tilts the field in favor of VMs